ZachChristensen28/splunk-pihole-app-documentation/docs/getting-started/configure/configure-enrichment.md

 1. Navigate to Settings > Searches, Reports, and Alerts.
 1. Ensure the "App" context is the Pihole DNS App for Splunk by using the dropdown.
 1. Set the "Owner" to "all"
-1. Enabled by clicking "Edit" > "Enable"
+1. Enable by clicking "Edit" > "Enable"
 1. Click "Run"

 Clicking Run will build the lookup for the first time.
 After that, the lookup will run hourly to keep the information up to date.
 The frequency that the search runs can be updated by the following: